 (b) may be amended or revoked by a subsequent notice published in the Gazette.

-7. Keeping prescribed records (section 56(6))
+7. Person responsible to have record of application of controlled chemical product

+(1) If a controlled chemical product is applied from an aircraft, the person responsible for applying the product from the aircraft must —

+(a) ensure that a record containing the information set out in subregulation (2) is made no later than 48 hours after the product was applied on the land; and

-(1) For the purposes of section 56(6) of the Act, a person responsible for applying a controlled chemical product from an aircraft must keep the prescribed records for a period of 3 years beginning on the day on which the product was applied on the land.
+(b) keep the record until the end of the period of 3 years beginning on the day on which the product was applied on the land.

+Penalty for this subregulation: a fine of $20 000.

-(2) For the purposes of subregulation (1), the prescribed records are records of the following made within 48 hours of the controlled chemical product being applied on the land —
+(2) For the purposes of subregulation (1), the information is as follows —

-(a) the date and time the product was applied;
+(a) the date and time the controlled chemical product was applied;

 (b) the name and residential address of the person who applied the product on the land;